 This spear is one of the coolest spears in the game.
-The skill that is on this weapon is really unique and very cool looking.
-It basically covers the tip of the spear in blood and fire.
-You do need some good stats to wield this so keep that in mind if you do get it.
+The skill that is on this weapon is unique and very cool looking.
+It covers the tip of the spear in blood and fire.
+You need some good stats to wield this, so keep that in mind if you get it.

-It starts with 73 passive Bleed damage which is by far one of the highest starting Bleed stats in the game.
+It starts with 73 passive Bleed damage, which is by far one of the highest starting Bleed stats in the game.
 It is an insanely good weapon and a must-have if you are a weapon collector in Elden Ring.
-Make sure not to use the Boss’s Remembrances without checking what they give you first.
+Do not use the Boss’s Remembrances without checking what they give you first.

 Weapon of Okina, swordsman from the Land of Reeds.
 A cursed weapon that has felled countless men.
 When Mohg, the Lord of Blood, first felt Okina’s sword, and madness, upon his flesh, he had a proposal, to offer Okina the life of a demon, whose thirst would never go unsated.

 Location: Dropped by Bloody Finger Okina, who invades you near the Church of Repose, found in the Eastern region of Mountaintops of the Giants.